 *Joint Brazilian–German companies.

-Brazil’s nuclear regulatory body is the National Nuclear Energy Commission (CNEN), responsible for licensing nuclear power plants and nuclear facilities, performing regulatory activities, and training and organizing personnel, according to Law 4 118 of 1962.
-In the early 1980’s, the Brazilian Navy embarked on a nuclear propulsion programme.
-The Navy’s main activity has been the development of uranium enrichment by using the ultracentrifuge process.
-The capability was achieved by the end of the decade, and continued through the 1990s.
+Brazil’s nuclear regulatory body is the National Nuclear Energy Commission (CNEN), responsible for licensing NPPs and nuclear facilities, performing regulatory activities, and training and organizing personnel, according to Law 4.118 of 1962.
+In the early 1980s, the Brazilian Navy embarked on a nuclear propulsion programme.
+The Navy’s main activity was the development of uranium enrichment by the ultracentrifuge process, which was achieved by the end of the decade and continued through the 1990s.

 Owing to several factors, especially financial, the Brazilian–German technology transfer programme stalled.
-ANGRA 2 and ANGRA 3 construction was interrupted several times, resulting in further delay in the Brazilian nuclear programme.
+The construction of Angra 2 and Angra 3 was interrupted several times, resulting in further delay in Brazil’s nuclear programme.
 Owing to Brazil’s foreign debt and high inflation, with added pressures from the privatization programme and budget cuts, Brazil’s nuclear programme was reorganized at the end of the 1980s.

-In 1988, a new company, Indústrias Nucleares do Brasil SA (INB) replaced NUCLEBRÁS and its subsidiaries, with limited authority.
-INB became responsible for rare earths, mining of nuclear minerals, and yellow cake and nuclear fuel production, assuming FEC, NUCLEMON and CIPC activities.
+In 1988, a new company, Indústrias Nucleares do Brasil SA (INB), replaced Nuclebrás and its subsidiaries, with limited authority.
+INB became responsible for rare earths, mining of nuclear minerals, and yellow cake and nuclear fuel production, assuming the activities of FEC, NUCLEMON and CIPC.
 FEC, renamed as Nuclear Complex of Resende, was transformed into an INB Directorate.
 Both INB and NUCLEP, responsible for heavy equipment fabrication, became CNEN’s subsidiaries.
-However, both companies, INB and NUCLEP, report directly to the Ministry of Science and Technology and are administratively independent from CNEN.
-Responsibility for the construction of nuclear power stations was transferred to the state owned utility, FURNAS/ELETROBRAS, incorporating NUCON activities.
-NUCLEN maintained responsibility as nuclear power plant architect and engineer.
-In 1997, the architecture/engineering company NUCLEN merged with the nuclear directorate of FURNAS, a utility responsible for the bulk supply of electricity for most developed region of Brazil.
-The new company, named ELETRONUCLEAR — ELETROBRAS Termonuclear S/A., is responsible for design, procurement and follow-up for Brazilian and foreign equipment, and management of construction, erection and commissioning of nuclear power plants, and is the sole owner and operator of nuclear power plants in the country.
-Siemens sold its 25% holding in NUCLEN to ELETROBRAS when ELETRONUCLEAR was formed.
+However, both companies report directly to the Ministry of Science and Technology and are administratively independent from CNEN.
+Responsibility for the construction of nuclear power stations was transferred to the state owned utility, FURNAS/Eletrobrás, incorporating NUCON activities.
+NUCLEN maintained responsibility as NPP architect and engineer.
+In 1997, the architecture and engineering company NUCLEN merged with the nuclear directorate of FURNAS, a utility responsible for the bulk supply of electricity to most developed regions of Brazil.
+The new company, named Eletronuclear – Eletrobrás Termonuclear S/A, is responsible for the design, procurement and follow-up of Brazilian and foreign equipment and the management of construction, erection and commissioning of NPPs, and is the sole owner and operator of NPPs in the country.
+Siemens sold its 25% holding in NUCLEN to Eletrobrás when Eletronuclear was formed.
 NUCLEI and NUCLAM were disbanded.

-Currently, Eletronuclear is focused on its Top 10 Corporate Goals, which include some important projects like the construction of its Spent Fuel Dry Storage Facility, the licence renewal for long term operation of Angra 1 NPP, and the resumption of Angra 3 NPP, among other projects of strategic importance for the company.
+Currently, Eletronuclear is focused on its Top 10 Corporate Goals, which include the construction of the Spent Fuel Dry Storage Facility, the licence renewal for long term operation of the Angra 1 NPP, and the resumption of the construction of Angra 3 NPP, among other projects of strategic importance for the company.

-The Business and Management Plan also follows the directives from the Business and Management Plan — PDNG 2018–2022 of the Eletrobras System, with the goals of the five year period being monitored through the main operational performance and management, governance and socio-environmental indicators.
-These strategies also cover the maintenance of the safe and high performance operation of Angra 1 and Angra 2, and the resumption, according to higher definitions and in the shortest possible time, of the Angra 3 nuclear power plant project.
+The Business and Management Plan also follows the directives from the Business and Management Plan PDNG 2018–2022 of the Eletrobrás System, with the goals of the five year period being monitored through operational performance and management, governance and socio-environmental indicators.
+These strategies also cover the maintenance of the safe and high performance operation of Angra 1 and Angra 2, and for the resumption, according to higher definitions and in the shortest possible time, of the Angra 3 NPP project.

 2.1.2.
 Current organizational structure

 The current organizational structure of Brazil’s nuclear sector and the relationships among different organizations, since January 2019, is shown in Figure 1.
-CNEN is the regulatory body, which reports to the Ministry of Science, Technology, Innovations and Communications.
+CNEN is the regulatory body, which reports to the Ministry of Science, Technology, Innovations and Communications (MCTI).